therealtimex/ChatTutor-local-app/docs/environment.md

 OSS_REGION="us-east-1"
 ```

-## Multi-Agent Architecture
+## Title Generation

-ChatTutor uses a **multi-agent architecture** to provide specialized capabilities:

-- **Agent**: The primary conversational agent that interacts with users, understands context, and coordinates tasks
-- **Painter**: An expert agent specialized in drawing mathematical graphs, creating visualizations, and generating interactive canvas content
-- **Title Generator**: Generates concise, relevant titles for chat conversations

-This architecture allows different models to be used for different tasks, optimizing both performance and cost.
+ChatTutor uses a specialized model to generate concise, relevant titles for chat conversations.
+This allows the title generation to be optimized independently from the main conversation agent.

 ## Example Configuration